 Len actually got a Ph.D. in 1960s rock and roll, in a sense.
 His dissertation was called “But Will It Play in Grand Rapids?
 The Role of Gatekeepers in Music Selection in 1960s Top 40 Radio.”
 It analyzed playlists for content based on race and gender, and looked at factors at work in determining what went on to become a part of our musical culture.
 (Spoiler alert: race and gender mattered.)

-When not teaching, he is also the faculty adviser for Grand Valley’s student radio station, WCKS The Whale – which, going on nine years, is the station that he’s been with longer than any other.
+When not teaching, he is also the faculty adviser for Grand Valley’s student radio station, WCKS The Whale.
+He begins his tenth year there in the fall, which makes it the station that he’s been with longer than any other in his career.